durrantlab/autogrow4/tutorial/tutorial.md

         directory that is required to house that code.
 This is only done once so please unittest the code prior to incorporating it into AutoGrow.
 A print message will indicate where the file is copied to.
 That file can be manually deleted or overwritten by the user.
-        AutoGrow will need to be restarted after the custom files have been copied into the proper locations.
+        AutoGrow4 will need to be restarted after the custom files have been copied into the proper locations.
 After that the new script should be able intergrated into AutoGrow.
-        AutoGrow ASSUMES ALL CUSTOM CODE HAS BEEN TESTED AND FUNCTIONS WITH SPECIFIED I/O -ie) AutoGrow assumes that scoring favors the most negative docking score; -AutoGrow will continue to assume all custom Scoring scripts set the most fit score to the most negative for all metrics besides diversity.
+        AutoGrow4 ASSUMES ALL CUSTOM CODE HAS BEEN TESTED AND FUNCTIONS WITH SPECIFIED I/O -ie) AutoGrow4 assumes that scoring favors the most negative docking score; -AutoGrow4 will continue to assume all custom Scoring scripts set the most fit score to the most negative for all metrics besides diversity.
                     -It also assumes in ranked .smi files that the last column is the diversity fitness and assumes the second to last column to be the metric for "docking/rescored" fitness.
-                    -If a custom script scores ligands such that the most fit ligand has the highest score, Autogrow may inadvertently be favoring ligands that are least fit.
+                    -If a custom script scores ligands such that the most fit ligand has the highest score, AutoGrow4 may inadvertently be favoring ligands that are least fit.

 ### 1) Custom ligands filters: ***
     This feature allows the user to incorporate custom python scripts for filtering ligands.